 - 1. Visit http://tplinkmodem.net, and log in with your TP-Link ID. - 2.
-Go to Basic > TP-Link Cloud, and focus on the Bound Accounts section. - 3.
-Click 🚹 Bind, enter another TP-Link ID as needed and click Save.
+Go to Basic > TP-Link Cloud, and focus on the Bound Accounts section.

-If you need another TP-Link ID, please refer to Install the Tether App on Your Smartphones or Tablets to install the app.
-Launch the app, tap in the top-left corner of the screen and tap Login, and then click New User to register a new one.
+If you need another TP-Link ID, please refer to Manage the Router via TP-Link Tether App to install the app and register a new one